PhilipBale/CS3251-RxP/README.md

 - Command: connect - The FxA-client connects to the FxA-server (running at the same IP host).

 - Command: get F - The FxA-client downloads file F from the server (if F exists in the same directory with the FxA-server program).

+-the only file that exists on the server is obama.txt (Obama's inaugaral address)

 - Command: post F - The FxA-client uploads file F to the server (if F exists in the same directory with the FxA-client program).
 This feature will be treated as extra credit for up to 20 project points.